 The Afro-American has employed many notable black journalists and intellectuals including Langston Hughes, William Worthy and J. Saunders Redding.
 In the mid 1930s it became the first black newspaper to employ a female sportswriter when it hired Lillian Johnson and Nell Dodson to serve on its staff.
 Renowned artist Romare Bearden began his career as a cartoonist at The Afro-American in 1936.

 Sam Lacy, who was hired as the paper's sports editor in 1943 and who, at the age of 94, still wrote a weekly column for the paper, used his weekly " A to Z" column to campaign for integration in professional sports.
 Using their writing to protest racial inequities in professional sports, Lacy and sports writers such as Wendell Smith of The Pittsburgh Courier helped to open doors for black athletes.
 Following the death of Carl Murphy in 1967, his daughter Frances L. Murphy II served as chairman and publisher.
 In 1974, John Murphy III, Carl's nephew, was appointed chairman and eventually became the publisher.
-Fourth generation members of the Murphy family, John "Jake" Oliver, Jr. and now Pastor Frances "Toni" Draper with a governing board of family and community members, manage the paper in recent years.
+Fourth generation members of the Murphy family, John "Jake" Oliver, Jr. (Publisher from 1982 - 2018 now Publisher Emeritus) and now Rev. Dr. Frances "Toni" Draper with a governing board of family and community members, manage the paper currently.